nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

     <meta http-equiv="Content-Security-Policy" content="default-src 'self' data: gap: https://ssl.gstatic.com 'unsafe-eval'; style-src 'self' 'unsafe-inline'; media-src *">
     ```

+    This Content-Security-Policy will satisfy Cordova 5 security requirements.

 2. Choose **Android** as a debug target (Solution Platforms list), and to get the app running choose a target such as Ripple (Chrome required) or the **VS Emulator 5.1" Lollipop (5.1.1) XXHDPI Phone** (Hyper-V required).

     ![Run the app](media/tutorial-ionic2/ionic-f5.png)

-    If you do no have Hyper-V, you can choose the Google emulator (not very fast) or set up the GenyMotion emulator.
+    If you do not have Hyper-V, you can choose the Google emulator (not very fast), set up the GenyMotion emulator, or use a device.
 For more info, see [this article](../develop-apps/run-app-apache.md).

 2. Press F5, and the app should load correctly.